FomTarro/skeletom-net/src/blogs/vts.heartrate.1.4.0.md

 <img src=/img/projects/vts-heartrate/vfx_config_2.png>
 </div>

 I hope this example helps!
-As always, if you have an idea for afeature, find a bug, or figure out a better way to convey this complicated information to the end-user, please feel free to reach out to me on any platform!
+As always, if you have an idea for a feature, find a bug, or figure out a better way to convey this complicated information to the end-user, please feel free to reach out to me on any platform!
 My inbox is always open!